 The conduct of research is deeply connected to the university's mission.
 It is of critical importance to the reputation and future of this institution that we remain committed to the highest standards of research integrity in all work conducted in our institution.

-Human Research Protection Program (HRPP) staff process IRB and IBC submissions, assist independent research review committees, and assist executive committees comprised of chairs and vice-chairs from other panels.
+Human Research Protection Program (HRPP) staff process IRB submissions, assist independent research review committees, and assist executive committees comprised of chairs and vice-chairs from other panels.